Erie SeaWolves at Portland Sea Dogs - Game Notes

 - INF Sergio Alcantara is a 40-man member and is the No. 15 overall prospect

-- The Erie pitching staff now boasts eight Top 30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No. 1 pitching prospect in MiLB), Matt Manning is No. 2, Tarik Skubal is No. 4, Alex Faedo sits at No. 9, Joey Wentz comes in at No. 10, Kyle Funkhouser is slotted No. 18, Anthony Castro is No. 20, and Alex Lange ranks No. 29
+- The Erie pitching staff now boasts seven Top 30 Tigers talents (MLB Pipeline): Casey Mize is ranked the No. 1 prospect (No. 1 pitching prospect in MiLB), Matt Manning is No. 2, Tarik Skubal is No. 4, Alex Faedo sits at No. 9, Joey Wentz comes in at No. 10, Anthony Castro is No. 20, and Alex Lange ranks No. 29

-- Isaac Paredes set the franchise record for most consecutive multi-hit games (7) and is riding an eight-game hit streak
+- Isaac Paredes recently set the franchise record for most consecutive multi-hit games (7) from July 27 - August 3

 - The SeaWolves enjoyed their best month of July (20-6) since 1997 when they went 22-7